-Hillbrook’s Middle School students are confident collaborators who find excitement and challenge in our Integrated Studies curriculum in an environment that offers choices, structure, support, and never-ending opportunities for intellectual inquiry.
+Our students are confident collaborators who find excitement and challenge in our integrated programming in an environment that offers choice, structure, support, and never-ending opportunity for intellectual inquiry.

 In this six-week Reach Beyond cycle devoted to social impact, biology, and other sciences, students set up three aquaponic mini-systems and learn about the social impact and possible future uses of this resilient form of food production.
 Aquaponics is a sustainable method of agriculture that combines raising fish in tanks with soilless plant culture, resulting in the growth of substantially more food with less water, land, and labor than traditional agriculture.